KarolS/rps-tournament/README.md

 To host a tournament between several programs, given their source files, try the following:

     $ python tournament.py <list of source files>

+For example:

+    $ python samples/sample.cs samples/Main.java samples/beatlast.ml

+    $ python fodder/*.c

 For list of supported options, try:

     $ python tournament.py --help

-Tournament Manager will compile files (if needed) and then will host a tournament of rock-paper-scissors between them.
+Tournament Manager will compile the files (if needed) and then will host a tournament of rock-paper-scissors between them.
 Each pair of programs will compete exactly twice.

+The framework was tested to work on Python 2.6.2, 2.7.1, 2.7.3 and Pypy 1.9.
+Python 3 is not yet supported (due to different implementation of subprocess library), nor is Shedskin (due to no implementation of threading library, amongst others).

 Protocol
 --------